egberts/egberts.github.io-src/content/articles/vim-faster-reloading-of-syntax.md

 To execute our command sequences of reloading new syntax with a single keystroke, we need one available key.

 Preferably that key is not hogged by others.
-That key may be already snagged by one of your many applications, a window manager, or this Vim editor.
+That key may be already snagged by one of your applications, a window manager, or this Vim editor.

 Function key is a common choice for remapping of such a key.

 To choose a function key, we need to know what keys are available.
 Vim can list
 what keys they have already defined; we must figure out what is not taken yet.